 Other aims of the programme are to:

-- Develop new areas of teaching in response to advances of scholarship and the community;
+- develop new areas of teaching in response to advances of scholarship and the community; and

-- Continue to attract outstanding students, irrespective of race, nationality, background, gender or physical disability.
+- continue to attract outstanding students, irrespective of background.

 Course contact details